-Family, friends remembering Galen Young
+Family, friends remembering Galen Young after car crashes into house

 “I watched those guys gravitate towards him.
 You know how you got a new coach coming in and they took to him like he had been there from day one,” said Basemore.

-Lane College Director of Athletics Derrick Burroughs said in a statement released on social media,
+Lane College Director of Athletics Derrick Burroughs said in a statement released on social media:

 “Galen was a valued member of our athletic department over the past five seasons.
 “His steady and committed support of our student-athletes and staff impacted many people in so many positive ways.”

 “He loved the game so much.
 Respected the game more so than a lot of players that I know today.
-He really, really took pride in his work,”said Basemore.
+He really, really took pride in his work,” said Basemore.

-And Basemore says Young’s work will continue through everyone who knew him.
+Basemore said Young’s work will continue through everyone who knew him.

 At last check with Memphis Police, no arrests have been made.

-However, we’re told investigators are looking at whether charges will be filed.
+However, investigators are looking at whether charges will be filed.